Retirement and your financial future. Hmm . . . you’ll get around to thinking about it one day. And life insurance? That too.

-But here’s the funny thing about life—you can’t control it.
+But here’s the funny thing about life—we can’t control it.
 Things happen that we never see coming, and there’s very little we can actually plan for.
-That’s why it’s so important to have peace of mind with a life insurance plan in place.
+That’s why it’s so important to get things in place right now that we can control—like life insurance.

 It doesn’t matter if you’re right out of college or knocking on the door of retirement: You need life insurance, and there’s no time like the present to get it.